Transitional Facilities and Containment Facilities

 - Is your facility Operator still current and have they taken the required training?

 To gain and maintain approval, facilities need to meet specific physical and operational requirements outlined in the MPI facilities standards.
 Facilities must submit an operating manual with their application that outlines how they meet these requirements.
-Contact your local Biosecurity Inspector for information on how to apply.
+Contact your local Quarantine Inspector for information on how to apply.

 For facilities receiving sea containers or general risks goods the correct standard is the Standard for General Transitional Facilities for Uncleared Goods (BNZ-STD-TFGEN)